Jules Ferry laws: Article 1

-Article 23 of the Act of 15 March 1850 is repealed.
+Article 23 of the Falloux Act (the Act of 15 March 1850) is repealed.

 Article 2

 This article regulates the option of a religious education, which differs between public and private institutions.

 The public primary schools will hold one day free, apart from Sunday, allowing parents to give, if they wish, their children a religious education outside from school buildings.
 Religious education is optional in private schools.

 Article 3

-This article discusses further annulment of portions of the Falloux Laws regarding religious authority.
+This article discusses further annulment of portions of the Falloux Act regarding religious authority.

 The measures of sections 18 and 44 of the Act of 15 March 1850 are repealed, in that they gave ministers of religion a right of inspection, supervision and management in public and private elementary schools and in the kindergartens (salle d’asile), as well as paragraph 2 of Article 31 of the Act, which gives consistories the right to present teacher candidates belonging to non-Catholic faiths.

 Article 4

 This article makes compulsory primary education and lays down the requirements of age and manner of instruction (whether they will be schooled in the home or at a public or private institution).

 Primary education is compulsory for children of both sexes between the ages of six to thirteen years and may be given either in institutions of primary or secondary schools, in public or free schools, or in the home, by the father himself or anyone he chooses.

 A regulation will determine the means of ensuring primary education for deaf, mute, and blind.